tigellus/Markdown/2. Review on Mechanical Ventilation/13. Weaning/Weaning.md

 [WRONG] The patient has the benefit of the ventilator alarms while on the T-piece [WRONG] The T-piece gives a postive pressure “boost” to decrease the work of breathing

-# Question 3
-What should a patient’s minimum spontaneous tidal volume be in order to be successfully weaned from the ventilator?

-[WRONG] 3 ml/kg
-[WRONG] 20 ml/kg
-[RIGHT] >5ml/kg
-[WRONG] 15 ml/kg

-# Question 4
-Which of the following is not a component of weaning criteria?

-[WRONG] Negative inspiratory force
-[RIGHT] I:E ratio
-[WRONG] Minute volume
-[WRONG] Vital capacity

 # Question 5
 What kind of oxygen administration system should be used for a patient immediately after extubation?